 For example, the B+/A– cutoff is 2/3 standard deviations above the mean, and the B–/C+ cutoff is 2/3 standard deviations below the mean.
-Outliers and graduate students are excluded from the cutoff computation to avoid unfairly skewing the curve for undergraduates.
+Outliers are excluded from the cutoff computation to avoid unfairly skewing the curve.

 - The mean is the center of the B range.